paulinho-16/MEIC-ASSO/docs/authentication.md

     - Insert user failed
     - Insert user failed with error: ${err}

-All of the responses will also include a message with their description.
+The json response includes a message with the description of the status of the request.

 ### DELETE `/user/:id`

-This is the route for account deletion, it requires one parameter for the account deletion:
-- `password`

-But there must be a logged in user, otherwise the same error codes as in the authentication testing route will appear in the response.
-Other status codes for responses that can be returned are:

-authorization errors - 200 +
-- 401
+This route allows the user to delete his account.
+It requires the user to be authenticated and also to provide his `password` for greater security.

+The status codes that can be returned in the response are the following:
-    - Unauthorized action
+- 204
+    - Account deleted with success
 - 400
     - Password is required
     - The user does not exist
     - Invalid password
+- 401 Unauthorized
+    - Unauthorized action (if the user is not the owner of the account he is trying to delete)
+    - Invalid Token
+    - Invalid session
+    - The user does not exist
+- 403 if no token was provided
+    - Access token is required for authentication
-- 500
+- 500 if an internal error occurs
     - Get user failed with error: ${err}
+    - Could not process session
     - Account deletion failed
-- 204
-    - Account deleted with success

 All of the responses will also include a message with their description.

 ### PUT `/user/update-password/:id`

-This is the route for password changes, it requires two parameters for the password update:
+This route may be used to update the password of the user.
+It requires two parameters, namely:
 - `oldPassword`
 - `newPassword`

-But there must be a logged in user, otherwise the same error codes as in the authentication testing route will appear in the response.
-Other status codes for responses that can be returned are:

-authorization errors - 200 +
+In order to use this route the user must be authenticated.
+A request sent to this endpoint may return one of the following status codes:
 - 200
     - Update password with success
 - 400
     - New and old passwords are required
     - Invalid current password
     - The new password is not strong enough: ${passwordErrors}
-- 401
+- 401 Unauthorized
+    - Invalid Token
-    - Unauthorized action
+    - Invalid session
     - The user does not exist
+    - Unauthorized action (if the user tries to update the password of another user)
+- 403 if no token was provided
+    - Access token is required for authentication
-- 500
+- 500 if an internal error occurs
     - Get user failed with error: ${err}
+    - Could not process session
     - Update password failed

-### `POST /user/forgot-password`
+### POST `/user/forgot-password`

-Send a token via email that can be used to change the password when a user forgets it
+This route can be used by a user that does not remember his password.
+By proving the `email` as parameter, the user can get a token via email, which can then be used to change the password to a new one.
+The possible responses returned by this route are the following:
 - 200
     - Email sent with success
 - 400